 Over the years, Mia has been there for me through everything – good times and bad.
 Now Mia is 15 years old and starting to show her age.
 She doesn’t move around as much as she used to and spends most of her time sleeping in her favorite sunbeam spot in the living room.

 Even though she’s not as active as she once was, Mia is still my best friend.
 I love spending time with her, even if it’s just sitting on the couch next to each other while we watch TV.
+I know that 15 is considered elderly for a cat but I am grateful that Mia is still here with me.

 She has been by my side through so many changes in my life and I can’t imagine not having her around.
 As long as she is happy and comfortable, I will continue to cherish every moment we have together.